diogodiasgrilo/Raycasting_Visualizer_42/README.md

 "program name" "map file"

-Here is a visual example of a command to input in the terminal:
+Here is a visual example of a command to input into the terminal to try out the raycasting program:
 ```bash
 ➜  ~ ./raycasting ./maps/test.ber
 ```